 “When I graduated and moved away to go to college, it was exciting.
 At Christmas I went back to visit my foster parents and it was like coming home.”—John, former Foster Care youth

-Foster Care provides residential care to emotionally and/or behaviorally disturbed children who cannot live with their birth parents.
-The Foster Care program also develops, implements and monitors individualized care plans to meet the unique needs of these children.
-Additionally, we recruit, train, monitor and support participating foster home families who provide care to foster children.
-Our foster homes are located throughout the Minneapolis-St. Paul metropolitan area within a 60-mile radius of our program office.
+Foster Care provides in-home care to emotionally and/or behaviorally disturbed children who cannot live with their birth parents.
+The Foster Care program also licenses, trains, monitors, and supports foster families who provide care.
+Our foster homes are located in the Twin Cities metropolitan area, within a 60-mile radius of our program office in New Hope, MN.

 Office: 9220 Bass Lake Rd, Suite 305, New Hope, MN 55428